 We aim to make all our trips carbon neutral by splitting the cost of carbon offsetting with our participants.
 For your convenience, the optional donation amount for your half of the carbon offset will be indicated on your invoice.
-We source high quality offsets through CarbonTree Conservation Fund, a non-profit we helped found, supporting pioneering forest conservation in the Valdivian Coastal Reserve, a Nature Conservancy project (https://tinyurl.com/ybgkwton).
+We source high quality offsets through CarbonTree Conservation Fund, a non-profit we helped found, supporting pioneering forest conservation in the Rio Bravo Reserve in Belize, a Nature Conservancy project (www.nature.org/en-us/about-us/where-we-work/latin-america/belize/rio-bravo-conservation-area/).